fab7/LAB-S3-to-ETL/README.md

     - `psql -h dwhcluster.c4p6b3uqdbp8.us-west-2.redshift.amazonaws.com -p 5439 -U dwhuser -d dwh`

 ### STEP-6: Pause your cluster
 During development time, you can send your cluster to a 'PAUSE' state via the AWS / Redshift console.
-When the cluster is in this state, you won't be charged and you can also restore it quickly agin via the AWS / Redshift console.
+When the cluster is in this state, you won't be charged and you can later restore it in short time via the AWS / Redshift console.

 ### STEP-7: Delete your Redshift cluster on AWS
 - If you no longer need your cluster, you can delete it by runninn the command: